 Quarter calendar system: A calendar system in which the academic year consists of three sessions called quarters of about 12 weeks each.
 The range may be from 10 to 15 weeks.
-There may be an additional quarter in the summer
+There may be an additional quarter in the summer.

-Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eves of the community.
+Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community.
 The categories do not denote scientific definitions of anthropological origins.
 A person may be counted in only one group.

-Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories nedial services: Instructional courses designed for students deficient in the general competencie necessary for a regular postsecondary curriculum and educational setting.
+Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories.